abhishekdiphu/filter_pipeline/README.md

 ## What are the resulting dataset statistics?

+#### papers which abstracts are missing , i have used the title for filtration, incase abstract is present, i have used abstract for filtration process.

  - Deep learning based papers :10,211
      - Papers that does use deep learning paper : 11,450(total) - 10,211 = 1,239